Peter Wall (footballer): Playing career

 he signed a professional contract with Shrewsbury Town in 1963, making 18 league appearances during the next two seasons.
 He signed for Wrexham in 1965, and made 22 league appearances over the next two seasons.
 Wall moved to Liverpool in 1967, and over the next three seasons made 31 league appearances.
 Wall then signed for Crystal Palace, where he made 177 league appearances over seven seasons.
 While at Crystal Palace, Wall spent the 1972–73 season on loan with Leyton Orient.
 Wall later played in the NASL for the St. Louis Stars and the California Surf.

 Coaching career

 Following his retirement as a player following the end of the 1980 season, Wall became manager of the California Surf for the 1981 season, and the Los Angeles Lazers between 1982 and 1987.

+Personal life and death

+After his coaching career in America, Wall returned to Shropshire, where he was living in Oswestry and employed at motor dealers Furrow's in 2008.

+Wall died on 30 October 2024, aged 80.
+A grandfather, he was survived by his wife, Kathleen.
+His funeral took place at All Saints' Church, Worthen, Shropshire, where he was buried, on 2 December 2024.